joakimk/devbox-tools/README.md

   - [x] System dependencies (like regular ones but will be available in all projects, like a custom build of vim)
 - Caching
   - [x] Local caching
-  - [ ] Project specific gem and database caching
-  - [ ] Remote caching
 - Configuration
   - [x] Project configuration
   - [x] Global configuration fallback (use for default values)
   - [ ] Autodetection for various dependencies
 - Services
   - [ ] Generic service support (run any docker image, but no envs)

+**High level roadmap: What we need to replace our current internal tools**
+- Caching
+  - [ ] Project specific gem and database caching
+  - [ ] Remote caching

 **High level roadmap: 1.0: public release**
 - [ ] Full plugin support.